epiccoleman/scrapio/README.md

 python scrapio.py 'https://www.smwcentral.net/?p=section&a=details&id=28856'
 ```

-Or provide a file with one url per line to process many files quickly. (see `input` for a sample.)
+Or provide a file with one url per line to process many hacks quickly. (see `input` for a sample.)
 ```bash
 python scrapio.py ./input
 ```